 Okay, yes I went there.
 This article is meant for other parents and maybe it will open discussion.
 Bottom line is that your lives have changed and there are two ways to go about your sex life.
 Have fun with it and discover a new way to ‘do it’ or gripe and complain about not being able to do it the way you did before children and have less sex.
 This article is not meant to offend anyone, but to bring up something I hear about regularly from Moms.

-Disclosure: This is not a sponsored post, it does contain affiliate links.
-(No sickkos or weirdos please comment moderation is turned ON on my blog so comments do not publish without my approval) and have a wonderful day!!
+Disclosure: This is not a sponsored post, it does contain affiliate links. (comment moderation is turned ON on my blog so comments do not publish without my approval) and have a wonderful day!!